-Our department offers an array of clinical and basic science research opportunities.
-Each year, several of our residents attend national meetings including SMFM, ACOG, AAGL, and SREI to present abstracts, videos, and papers.
-Funding from the department is available to ensure residents are able to present their important work.
+Our department offers a variety of clinical and basic science research opportunities.
+Each year, our residents attend and present at national meetings including SMFM, ACOG, AAGL, SGO and SREI.
+Funding and mentorship opportunities are available through the department to ensure that residents are guided and supported through the research process.

-We are excited about the opportunity to help you learn more about our program and invite you to reach out with any questions you may have.
-We understand that this interview season will be challenging with the ongoing pandemic.
-We wish you the best of luck and stay safe!
+We are eager to help you learn more about our program and encourage you to reach out with any questions you may have.

 Obstetrics & Gynecology Chief Residents